 You will receive email reminders to renew your license near the expiration date.

-To reassign a license to a new device:
+To move a license to a new PC:

 Deactivating the license for an IntelliMix Room installation causes that installation to stop passing audio.
 Make sure the device has an internet connection before deactivating.

 After deactivation, the license is available to be used again on another installation of IntelliMix Room.

 In some situations, you will need to contact Shure support to deactivate a license.
 These include:

 To see information about available licenses and your account, sign in at software.shure.com.
 Use the username and password you set up during purchase.